 Altair Hypercam 183C Review

-Thanks to my friends at OTA, a brand new Altair Hypercam 183C arrived at my door last week.
+Thanks to my friends at Ontario Telescope and Accessories, a brand new Altair Hypercam 183C arrived at my door last week.
 The striking purple exterior color of this one shot color CMOS camera makes a bold statement, but it’s the deep sky imaging capabilities of the cooled sensor that have captured my attention.

 There are many options available for deep sky astrophotography these days, and traditional DSLR images such as myself are left with some tough decisions.
 One look at the data captured using a cooled CMOS sensor, and you will notice the astonishing difference this can make.

 In this post, I will share my deep-sky photo examples using this camera with my ED102 telescope.
 Please keep in mind that these images were captured in heavy city light-pollution.
 Under darker skies, the Hypercam will perform even better.

 Altair Hypercam 183C Review – What you can expect from a city backyard

 I should also mention that the image examples on this page were shot without any CLS (city light suppression) filtering.
 A 2″ round mounted CLS filter such as the Orion SkyGlow Broadband filter would have helped increase contrast and reduce the ugly LP from my location.

 The ExmorR rated back-illuminated sensor is touted as being one of the most important factors when comparing this camera to a DSLR.
 The internal fan keeps this camera cool, and the low read noise qualities mean that the Hypercam 183C should blow my Canon 600D out of the water in terms of noise.

 In my early test with this camera, I was astonished at just how cool this sensor was during an imaging session.
 There is no temperature readout on this chip, but the difference is obvious when reviewing the images I’ve captured.